View a markdown version of this page

 Image showing a table that sends a time to live delete job to DynamoDB Streams followed by a long-term datastore.

 When a TTL delete is done by DynamoDB, it is still pushed into the DynamoDB Stream as a Delete event.
 When DynamoDB TTL is the one who performs the delete though, there is an attribute on the stream record of principal:dynamodb.
-Using a Lambda subscriber to the DynamoDB Stream, we can apply an event-filter for only the DynamoDB principal attribute and know that any records that match that filter are to be pushed to an archival store like S3 Glacier.
+Using a Lambda subscriber to the DynamoDB Stream, we can apply an event-filter for only the DynamoDB principal attribute and know that any records that match that filter are to be pushed to an archival store like Amazon Glacier.

 Key features of this building block

-• Once the low-latency reads of DynamoDB are no longer needed for the historical items, migrating them to a colder storage service like S3 Glacier can reduce storage costs significantly while meeting the data compliance needs of your use case
+• Once the low-latency reads of DynamoDB are no longer needed for the historical items, migrating them to a colder storage service like Amazon Glacier can reduce storage costs significantly while meeting the data compliance needs of your use case

 • If the data is persisted into Amazon S3, cost-efficient analytics tools like Amazon Athena or Redshift Spectrum can be used to perform historical analysis of the data